pink-junkjard/hyperfiddle/README.md

 >
 > *Above EDN definition, rendered.
 Pink highlights indicate a link to another fiddle. live fiddle: <http://sandbox.hyperfiddle.net/gender>*

 Links are pink (links are edges in the graph).
 Select options are iframes with style. `:link/rel` has semantic meaning like html, `:options` matches up with the [`:db.type/ref` renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/widget.cljs#L74).
-When the gender semantic renderer is toggled off, the link is in the header, because the query runs once, not per-row.
 If you override the `:db.type/ref` renderer, you may care to use `:link/rel` as semantic hint, or not.
 Imagine a [link/rel registry like HTML](https://www.iana.org/assignments/link-relations/link-relations.xhtml).*

 *web browser : HTML documents :: hyperfiddle browser :: hyperfiddle EDN values*